 Costa Vicentina Guide – Sagres to Cape St Vincent

 The Costa Vicentina officially begins at Burgau and also includes the nearby Salema, a picturesque beach with a small harbour.
 These are comparatively developed in comparison with the coast to the west and north.
 Beyond here the beaches become more isolated – from gorgeous coves like Praia da Figueira and Praia da Ingrina to the beautiful open stretch of golden sand at Praia do Zavial, all with stunning clear, relatively calm blue water.

 From here, the exposed N268 road continues the last mile or two to Cape St Vincent (Cabo de Sao Vicente in Portuguese) and its lighthouse.
 It sits at the top of rugged sheer cliffs on both sides, with sea stacks and rocky islets along the coast.
-It’s an unforgettable location with a strong mystique, like many ‘land’s end’ places around the world, and it’s one of the best Portugal highlights you should see.
-After all, in ancient times this was the limit of the known world, and it’s not difficult to imagine the awe and fear our ancestors would have felt watching the sun disappear from this remote place.
-Nowadays, it’s also the last place you can buy a bratwurst before America, as the sign on the little Bavarian sausage van says!
+It’s an unforgettable location with a strong mystique, like many ‘land’s end’ places around the world, and it should be on your bucket list of best places to visit in the Algarve.

 The Carrapateira surf is renowned throughout Portugal.
 Carrapateira is the first settlement of any size up the coast from Sagres and a minor road from the village leads to the two main beaches.